Ponant/ServiceFabricSQLLocalDB/Readme.md

 Reset the Service Fabric project to be the startup project and run the app.
 It should now work.

-Once that done you can move the DefaultConnection to be read from the settings files of the Service Fabric app and ultimately Azure Key Vault.
+Once that done you can move the `DefaultConnection` to be read from the settings files of the Service Fabric app and ultimately Azure Key Vault.
 You can also remove the private method returning `IWebHost` to configure explicitly through extension methods in `WebIdentity.cs` to invoke EF tooling and possibly reading from `appsettings.json` if that is needed.

-Let me know if you have some clever improvments, I am aware that is only a temporary solution.
+Since this method can certainly be improved, I welcome more straightforward solutions.